Steps to Protect Yourself from Harmful Cell Phone Frequencies

 To accomplish this easily, you should:

 9) We do not recommend the use of a Bluetooth headset because you are still exposing the cells of your head and brain to so-called "low-frequency information-carrying radio waves," which are the most harmful frequencies emitted by wireless devices.
-While the power output of the carrier wave transmitted by a Bluetooth is only 1/50th the strength of the carrier wave transmitted by a cell phone, the Bluetooth still transmits low-frequency information-carrying radio waves.
+While the power output of the carrier wave transmitted by a Bluetooth is only 1/50th the strength of the carrier wave transmitted by a cell phone, the Bluetooth still transmits potentially harmful low-frequency information-carrying radio waves.

 Low-frequency waves (16 and 219-230 cycles per second, or Hertz (Hz)) actually carry the electrical impulses created when you speak into your phone, but those frequencies don't carry very far from the transmitter.
-When wireless communication technologies were developed by the Department of Defense forty years ago, they had to piggy-back these slower frequencies onto much faster carrier waves up at the high end of the radio frequency spectrum in order for them to carry for miles.
+When wireless communication technologies were developed by the Department of Defense forty years ago, they had to piggy-back these slower frequencies onto much faster carrier waves up at the high end of the radio frequency spectrum in order for them to transmit for miles.
 These higher frequencies are in the microwave range at billions of cycles per second, or Giga Hertz (GHz).

-The problem is, there is no safe exposure level for exposure to these low frequencies.
+The problem is, there is no safe level for exposure to these low frequencies.
 They cause biological harm even down to almost zero power output of the wireless transmitter, which in this case is your cell phone or Bluetooth device right next to your head.

 Low frequencies are emmitted by all wireless devices in use today, and it is for that reason that we recommend a signficant curtailment of their use.
 Please read Committee Resolution 1815 passed by the Parliamentary Assembly of the 47-member Council of Europe on May 27, 2011.
 To view the resolution, click here.
 To see Oram's commentary on the resolution, click here.